glennj/exercism.io/_mentor_notes/pharo.md

 ## implementing `=`

-My understanding that classes that implement = should also implement hash.
+My understanding that classes that implement `=` should also implement hash.
 * Two objects that are equal must have the same hash.
 * Two objects that are unequal may or may not have different hash values.

 I believe the best practice for implementing = is:
 * test if the objects are the same object (using the ProtoObject == method)
-* test if they are the same class
+* test if they are the same `species`
 * then do equality test based on instance vars.

 ## and: and or: take blocks